FabriciaOSantos/filter-design-ltspice-proteus/README.md

 # Filter Design with LTspice, Proteus and Arduino

-Academic project focused on analog and digital filter design, simulation and implementation support.
+Academic project for Digital Signals Processing course, focused on analog and digital filter design, simulation and implementation support.

 ## Overview